Kathy Evans Research Group

 Research in a Nutshell

-My goal is to uncover the biological mechanisms underlying neurodegenerative disorders (such as dementia) and psychiatric disorders (such as depression).
+My goal is to uncover the biological mechanisms underlying neurodegenerative disorders (such as Alzheimer’s disease) and work towards new treatments.
 This is an area where research has much to offer: these conditions are common; highly disabling; disease mechanisms are poorly understood and current treatment is inadequate.
-Our work spans prediction, biomarker identification, understanding mechanisms, identifying treatment targets, and, most recently, drug discovery.
-Techniques include characterisation of the epigenome, transcriptome and proteome, in order to facilitate an unbiased assessment of potential pathogenic mechanisms, complemented by functional analyses of cellular phenotype.
-I believe that integrating data-analytical and laboratory-based approaches and combining population-based and experimental datasets is a powerful strategy to address important research questions in neuroscience.

 Examples of current projects include:

 - Development of a phenotype-based high throughout drug screens centred around candidate genes for Alzheimer’s disease.